Skip to content

 How do I structure StAMPS practice?

 Start by working stems untimed, with the model answer in front of you, and read carefully through the marking criteria after each one.
 Write down each marking point you missed and the pattern (vague prescribing, missed retrieval decision, no cultural safety thread).
 After ten or fifteen stems you will see your patterns repeat.
-Once you see the patterns, switch to timed stems in batches: five minutes reading, ten minutes typing, no extensions.
-In the last six to eight weeks, sit at least two full eight-station mocks under exam conditions on the keyboard you will use on the day.
+Once you see the patterns, switch to timed stems spoken aloud in batches: seven minutes reading, ten minutes of oral delivery, no extensions.
+In the last six to eight weeks, sit at least two full eight-station mocks under exam conditions over Zoom or with a study partner acting as examiner.
 Mark every single station against the criteria, not just the ones you found hard.

 What if I fail?